Penguuuuu/titanic-plus/README.md

 Create a new tampermonkey script, paste, then save the script

-Completion should now show on your profile
+Completion should now show on your profile:
 <img width="281" height="63" alt="image" src="https://github.com/user-attachments/assets/a4bed58e-4a66-4fe3-9bbd-2875c405d117" />

 # Notes